binxing/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 ## Protected File System (PFS)

-The Open Enclave SDL does not support encrypted files.
+The Open Enclave SDK does not support encrypted files.
 The OE did port this feature to a branch, it was then deprecated because they want a full file system (not an encrypted file).
 We need to work with the OE on a new architecture.